Matheus-Garbelini/sweyntooth_bluetooth_low_energy_attacks/README.md

 ##### (Alternative nRF52 driver flashing method)

-You can alternatively flash the firmware by using the [nRF Connect App for Desktop](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-desktop), which gives a nice interface to flash the hex firmware (**nRF52_driver_firmware.hex**).
+If the previous flashing method didn't work, you can also flash the firmware by using the [nRF Connect App for Desktop](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-desktop), which gives a nice interface to flash the hex firmware (**nRF52_driver_firmware.hex**).

 ### Running the proof of concept scripts